How do you build a strong remote team?

 As GitHub puts it, the ideal remote employee is “self-motivated enough to stay productive without someone looking over their shoulder and checking up on them all the time.”

-3. They’re as great at listening as they are at talking
+3. They’re as great at listening as they are at speaking

 In a remote hire, communication skills should be evaluated by more than the ability to talk or the count of project updates shared.
 Great communicators are proactive, empathetic, express themselves clearly, and make sure their message is understood.
 They also have fantastic interpersonal and listening skills that must be assessed from the very first interaction.